pixie-io/blog.px.dev/content/blog/grpc-c-tracing/index.md

 Looking at the functions we already found for data extraction, it seems we are in luck.
 Part of the logic in these functions deals with header encoding and decoding - for example, the FlushMetadata functions described above.
 We should be able to find plain text headers inside the same probe.

 In practice, however, we noticed that for some cases, some of the headers were missing.
-Further examination of the codebase led us to note two other relevant functions, which we thought could help us find the missing pieces:
+Further examination of the codebase led us to two other relevant functions, which we thought could help us find the missing pieces:

 ```cpp
 void grpc_chttp2_maybe_complete_recv_initial_metadata(grpc_chttp2_transport* t,